 The recipe called for “brown sugar” so that leaves it up to you whether you use light or dark.

 Course y’all know I’m gonna use dark so it will be all the richer in flavor.

 Once you have that stirred up, add in your ground cinnamon.

 Peel and chop your apples and add them in along with your chopped pecans.

 If you don’t get out an apple bit to sample I just might disown ya!

-Unfold your pastry sheet onto a floured surface.
+Unfold your puff pastry sheet onto a floured surface.